cotyhamilton/buildy/README.md

 It uses https://github.com/genuinetools/img as the base image for working with images inside a container.

-This project is similar to kaniko, but buildy works with Azure repos while kaniko does not.
+This project is similar to kaniko, but buildy works with Azure Repos while kaniko does not.

 ## How to use

 ### Docker

 ```
-docker run -it \
+docker run -it --rm \
     --security-opt seccomp=unconfined \
     --security-opt apparmor=unconfined \
     cotyhamilton/buildy \